f/qvimrc/README.md

-LightWeight Vim Setup for Front-end Development
+LightWeight Vim Setup for Front-end Development (for now)
 ===============================================

 Very quick vim setup for front-end developers.